Skip to content

 Completion Request Options

-Custom Headers for AI Model Requests
+Custom Headers for LLM Requests

 You can add custom headers to the provider's completion requests.
 For example, if you select OpenAI as your provider, you can add a custom header to the OpenAI completion requests made by Monacopilot.